emmett-framework/emmett/docs/upgrading.md

         return next_pipe(**kwargs)
 ```

-More information about the pipeline are available in the [relevant chapter](./request#pipeline) of the documentation.
+Learn more about the pipeline in the [relevant chapter](./request#pipeline) of the documentation.

 ### DAL deprecation in favour of the orm package